top of page

 Antioxidants

-Fruits and vegetables rich in antioxidants, such as berries, spinach, and carrots, can help protect the skin from oxidative stress.
+Fruits and vegetables rich in antioxidants, such as berries, papaya, spinach, squashes, sweet potatoes, carrots, can help protect the skin from oxidative stress.

 Vitamins A, C, and E